neil22319iiitd/LLM_CALORIE_IP/README.md

 The **BLEU score** measures the overlap of n-grams between the generated and true outputs, achieving a high score of 0.94, indicating significant lexical similarity.
 The **BERTScore**, which leverages semantic similarity, scored 0.45, reflecting moderate semantic alignment.
 Lastly, the **METEOR score**, which considers synonymy and alignment, was 0.37, indicating room for improvement in capturing linguistic nuances.

 This evaluation script provides a robust framework for assessing the quality and accuracy of recipe generation by examining both lexical and semantic alignments between generated and ground-truth outputs.

+# Novel Recipe Generation Script
+This script generates novel recipes using a fine-tuned T5-based model.
+It randomly selects ingredients and ingredient phrases from a preprocessed dataset, formats them into a structured input, and then uses the T5 model to generate creative recipe instructions.

+The script begins by loading the pre-trained T5 model and tokenizer from the specified file paths.
+It then samples random recipes from the provided dataset, extracting ingredient phrases and base ingredients.
+These are formatted into an input string using custom tokens: `<BEGIN_RECIPE>`, `<BEGIN_INPUT>`, `<NEXT_INPUT>`, `<END_INPUT>`, `<BEGIN_INGREDS>`, `<NEXT_INGREDS>`, and `<END_INGREDS>`.

+For each selected recipe, the input string is passed to the T5 model, which generates a corresponding recipe using beam search decoding.
+The generated recipe is decoded and saved to an output file.
+By default, the script generates five unique recipes, but this can be adjusted based on the user’s needs.
+Each recipe is stored in a separate line in the output file.

+This script serves as a tool for generating diverse and novel recipes by leveraging a fine-tuned T5 model, showcasing the model's potential in recipe creation based on random ingredients and phrases from the dataset.